MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-team-bi.md

 ms.service: powerbi
 ms.subservice: powerbi-resource
 ms.topic: conceptual
-ms.date: 01/31/2022
+ms.date: 02/07/2022
 ---

 # Power BI usage scenarios: Team BI

 [!INCLUDE [powerbi-implementation-planning-context](includes/powerbi-implementation-planning-context.md)]

-There are four *content collaboration and delivery* usage scenarios that build upon each other.
-The *team BI* scenario is the second of the four scenarios.
-A list of all scenarios can be found in the [Power BI usage scenarios](powerbi-implementation-planning-usage-scenario-overview.md) article.

 Once a valuable BI solution is created, it's time to collaborate with colleagues.
-The goal of this scenario is to deliver additional value beyond what can be achieved with the [personal BI](powerbi-implementation-planning-usage-scenario-personal-bi.md) scenario.
+The goal is to deliver additional value beyond what can be achieved with the [personal BI](powerbi-implementation-planning-usage-scenario-personal-bi.md) scenario.

-As described in the [Power BI adoption roadmap](powerbi-adoption-roadmap-content-delivery-scope.md#team-bi), team BI focuses on a small team of people who work closely together.
+As described in the [Power BI adoption roadmap](powerbi-adoption-roadmap-content-delivery-scope.md#team-bi), *team BI* focuses on a small team of people who work closely together.
 Collaborating and sharing content with each other in an informal way is usually a key objective of team BI (more formal delivery of content is covered in the [departmental BI](powerbi-implementation-planning-usage-scenario-departmental-bi.md) and [enterprise BI](powerbi-implementation-planning-usage-scenario-enterprise-bi.md) scenarios).

 Sometimes when working with close colleagues, collaboration for small teams can be done simply within a workspace.
 A workspace can be thought of as a way to informally view content (without the formality of publishing a Power BI app, which is covered in the [departmental BI](powerbi-implementation-planning-usage-scenario-departmental-bi.md) scenario) by members of a small team.

+> [!NOTE]
+> There are four *content collaboration and delivery* usage scenarios that build upon each other.
+The team BI scenario is the second of the four scenarios.
+A list of all scenarios can be found in the [Power BI usage scenarios](powerbi-implementation-planning-usage-scenario-overview.md) article.

 ## Scenario diagram